Customer Lifetime Value Framework: Formula, Calculation & Case Strategy

 - Service cost: delivery issues, support contacts, cancellation saves, operations complexity.

-The first branch depends on the client objective.
+The first branch you pull depends on the client objective.
 If the board cares about cash payback, start with CAC and retention.
 If leadership cares about profitable growth, start with margin-adjusted CLV by segment.
 If growth is strong but satisfaction is falling, start with churn and cost to serve.
-Drafting this tree in the case structure builder can help before timed practice.
+Drafting this tree in the case structure drill helps before timed practice.

 Before drawing the tree, ask questions that narrow the case.
 Good CLV structures are not generic.
 They are built around the client decision.